 R2 was the genius of the movie.
 He could beep his way out of any situation.
 If it were not for the bumbling behaviour of 3P0, R2 could have easily defeated the empire himself.
 I loved those droids.
 I had them on my bedsheets and pillowcases.

-I din't like any of the evil characters.
-I did not like the Emperor or Darth Vader and I really do not understand anyone who cos-plays as either one.
-I dislike this so much I was actually pissed at George Lucas for putting Anakin in the “ghost” scene at the end of the Return of the Jedi.
+I didn’t like any of the evil characters.
+I did not like the Emperor or Darth Vader, and I do not understand anyone who cos-plays as either one.
+I dislike this so much I was pissed at George Lucas for putting Anakin in the “ghost” scene at the end of the Return of the Jedi.
 Anakin’s first act after becoming Darth Vader was to kill every child in the Jedi Temple.
-In a New Hope he destroys an entire planet, killing a few billion people.
-He’s the definition of mass murderer.
+In a New Hope, he destroys an entire planet, killing a few billion people.
+He’s the definition of a mass murderer.
 But in George Lucas’ twisted universe, these atrocities are forgiven because Anakin redeems himself by selfishly saving his son?
 Whatever!

 I never got into the costume thing.
 Mostly because geek culture did (does) not exists in the Caribbean.
 There was no Star Wars fan club.
-No place to get raw material to make your own costume.
-No place to buy a light saber toy replica.
-Bed sheets and pajamas were as geeky as it got.
+No place to get raw material to make your costume.
+No place to buy a lightsaber toy replica.
+Bedsheets and pyjamas were as geeky as it got.
 I vaguely remember owning one of the droid figures.

 Despite all that, I have to admit, I have eagerly anticipated each episode of George Lucas’s tall tale.
-A “New Hope” will always be the favorite of the bunch, because it’s where I first got to know my two robots friends.
-We’re seeing Star Wars: The Force Awakens on Christmas Eve.
+A “New Hope” will always be the favourite of the bunch because it’s where I first got to know my two robots friends.
+We’re going to see Star Wars: The Force Awakens on Christmas Eve.
 My kids are eagerly looking forward to the movie.

 What are your Star Wars stories and memories?
 Where were you when first saw the movies?